 Cheyenne Paw (she/her) is a sophomore at University of California, Berkeley studying Cognitive Science, Sociology, and Data Science.
 She is passionate about designing solutions to bridge gaps in education access.

 Hi!
-My name is Abigail Villa (she/her/ella) and I am a fourth-year studying psychology and educational sciences at UC Berkeley.
+My name is Abigail Villa (she/her/ella) and I am a fourth-year double majoring in psychology and educational sciences at UC Berkeley.
 I am passionate about serving and learning from children and the intersection that education and culture play in cognition.
 I was drawn to Dr. Miller-Cotto's lab through her research related to cognitive processes with marginalized populations with an emphasis on culture and context.
 In my free time you can find me volunteering at K-12 schools, peer advising, or listening to music!

 Hi!
 My name is Helen Luong Bui and I am a second-year at UC Berkeley currently studying Microbial Biology.
 As an aspiring pediatrician, I have always been fascinated by children, especially how their environment affects their academic and cognitive development, which is what initially drew me to Dr. Miller-Cotto's lab in the first place.
 On campus, I am actively involved in Volunteers for Medical Outreach and Volunteer Health Interpreters Organization.
 In my free time, I enjoy volunteering at elementary schools, babysitting my nephews and niece, and exploring new food spots with my friends and family.